FlynnVIN10/Council/README.md

 - **Proposes one high-leverage improvement** with concrete, complete code changes
 - **Presents proposal**: Shows file changes, impact, and rollback instructions for human review

-**Important**: Self-Improvement Mode is **proposal-only**.
-Execution is disabled for safety.
-The Council generates proposals for human review — you must manually apply code changes if desired.
+**Optional apply**: If you approve, type `approved. proceed` and the CLI will apply the proposal to a new git branch, then ask whether to commit.
+This keeps changes isolated and reversible.

 **Example flow**:
 1. Type: `"Council, enter self-improvement mode and analyze how to improve error handling"`
 2. Curator acknowledges, full council deliberates (~12 minutes)
 3. Review the proposal (files to change, impact, rollback plan)
-4. If approved, manually apply the changes using git or your preferred method
+4. If approved, type `approved. proceed` to apply to a new branch
-5. The proposal contains complete file contents ready for application
+5. Confirm whether to commit, then review the diff and merge manually if desired

-This enables safe self-evolution under human oversight without risk of automatic execution.
+This enables safe self-evolution under human oversight with reversible changes.

 ### Success Example: Meta-Cognitive Self-Improvement